Pescetarianism: Other considerations

-Concerns have been raised about consuming some fish varieties containing toxins such as mercury and polychlorinated biphenyls (PCB), although it is possible to select fish that contain little or no mercury and moderate the consumption of mercury-containing fish.
+Concerns have been raised about consuming some fish varieties containing toxins such as mercury and polychlorinated biphenyls (PCB), although it is possible to select fish that contain little or no mercury or moderate the consumption of mercury-containing fish.
 According to a 2018 global consumer survey, the majority of pescetarians, vegetarians and vegans (87% prevalence) reported that their food product choices are influenced by ideological factors, like ethical concerns, environmental impact or social responsibility.
-Pescetarians may be motivated by ethical concerns that aren’t related to animal protection or environmental protection, such as humanitarian reasons.
+Pescetarians may be motivated by ethical concerns that are not related to animal protection or environmental protection, such as humanitarian or religious reasons.
 Viable sources of protein that can be consumed by food-insecure humans are not wasted on filter feeders or wild-caught fish.

-Abstinence in religion
+In religions

 Christianity

 In both the Roman Catholic and Eastern Orthodox tradition, pescetarianism is referred to as a form of abstinence.
-During fast periods, Eastern Orthodox Christians often abstain from meat, dairy, and fish, but on holidays that occur on fast days (for example, 15 August on a Wednesday or Friday), fish is allowed, while meat and dairy remain forbidden.
+During fast periods, Eastern Orthodox Christians often abstain from meat, dairy, eggs, and fish, but on holidays that occur on fast days (for example, 15 August on a Wednesday or Friday), fish is allowed, while meat and dairy remain forbidden.
 Anthonian fasting has been considered a pescetarian-like variant of Orthodox fasting as poultry and red meat are restricted throughout the year but fish, eggs, oils, dairy and wine are allowed most days.

-Pescetarianism is relatively popular among Seven-day Adventists when compared to the general population; in the 2000s 10% of North American Seven-day Adventists who were surveyed reported adhering to a pescetarian diet.
-The higher popularity is likely due to the church promoting a “health message” to its followers and considering meat-consumption to be unfavorable.
-Adventists who eat seafood do not eat shellfish because the church expects all followers to only eat Kosher foods deemed permissible by Leviticus 11.
+Pescetarianism is relatively popular among Seventh-day Adventists when compared to the general population; in the 2000s 10% of North American Seventh-day Adventists who were surveyed reported adhering to a pescetarian diet.
+The higher popularity is likely due to the church promoting a "health message" to its followers and considering meat-consumption to be unfavorable.
+Adventists who eat seafood do not eat shellfish because the church expects all followers to only eat kosher foods deemed permissible by Leviticus 11.

 Judaism

-Pescetarianism (provided the fish is kosher) conforms to Jewish dietary laws.
-Fish and all other seafood animals must have both fins and scales to be considered kosher.
-Aquatic mammals such as dolphins and whales are not kosher, nor are cartilaginous fish such as sharks and rays, since they all have dermal denticles and not bony-fish scales.
-The lack of fins and scales also deems crustaceans (ex: shrimp, crab, lobster, etc.) and molluscs (ex; oyster, clam, conch, octopus, squid, etc.) to be “treif”—non-kosher.
+Pescetarianism, provided that the fish is kosher, conforms to Jewish dietary laws.
+Fish and all other seafood animals must have both fins and scales in order to be considered kosher.
+Thus, aquatic mammals such as dolphins and whales are not kosher, nor are cartilaginous fish such as sharks and rays, since they all have dermal denticles and not true bony-fish scales.
+The lack of fins and scales also deems crustaceans (e.g., shrimp, crab, lobster) and molluscs (e.g., oyster, clam, conch, octopus, squid) to be non-kosher.
 Roe, such as caviar, must come from a kosher fish to be permitted.
-Pescetarian diets simplify adherence to the Judaic separation of meat and dairy products, as kosher fish is "pareve"—neither "milk" nor "meat".
+Pescetarian diets simplify adherence to the Judaic separation of meat and dairy products, as kosher fish is considered pareve ("neutral")—neither "milk" nor "meat", which must be separated from one another.

-In 2015, members of the Liberal Judaism synagogue in Manchester founded The Pescetarian Society, citing pescetarianism as originally a Jewish diet, and pescetarianism as a form of vegetarianism.
-The society has several advocacy interests; public health, promoting healthy eating, praising pescetarianism as “the natural human diet”, supporting better animal welfare, bringing awareness to the climate change crisis and demanding seafood be sustainable & responsibly-caught.
+In 2015, members of the Liberal Judaism synagogue in Manchester, England, founded The Pescetarian Society, citing pescetarianism as originally a Jewish diet, and pescetarianism as a form of vegetarianism.
+The society has several advocacy interests: public health, promoting healthy eating, praising pescetarianism as "the natural human diet", supporting better animal welfare, bringing awareness to the climate-change crisis, and demanding seafood be sustainable and responsibly-caught.